Japan's Morioka is the second-best place to visit in 2023

 How to reach Morioka?

 Flight: To reach Morioka via flight, we recommend you touchdown at the Sendai (SDJ) Airport.
 It is roughly 2.5 hours away from Morioka.
-The cheapest month to fly from Hong Kong to Sendai is usually October.
+The cheapest month to fly from Singapore to Sendai is usually October.

 You can also catch a train or bus from Tokyo to reach Morioka.